hussain-webdev/react-gym-website/README.md

 ```

 ## Available Scripts
-- `npm start` - Runs the app in development mode
+- `npm run dev` - Runs the app in development mode
 - `npm run build` - Builds the app for production
 - `npm test` - Runs tests (if implemented)